 - complete elements of the program that were outstanding at the time of its implementation in 2011 (e.g. rules for the distribution of the quota set aside for the Adaptive Management Program and safe harbors from control rules for risk pools);

-- respond to problems with the program that were identified post implementation (e.g. effective implementation of QP carry over provisions); and
+- respond to problems with the program that have been identified post implementation (e.g. effective implementation of quota pound QP carry over provisions); and

-- modify pre-trawl rationalization regulations which are outdated by the trawl rationalization program( e.g. elimination of certain gear restrictions based on individual accountability and 100 percent at-sea monitoring of catch).
+- modify pre-trawl rationalization regulations which were outdated by the trawl rationalization program( e.g. elimination of certain gear restrictions based on individual accountability and 100 percent at-sea monitoring of catch).

 Work on a number of trailing actions is in progress or has already been completed.
 A summary of the status of these actions is provided below.
 (Note: other actions affecting or modifying the trawl rationalization program and intersector allocation may be taken up as part of the groundfish biennial specifications.)

 Final Council Action Taken, NMFS Approval and Implementation Pending

 Whiting and Midwater Trawl Cleanup Rule.
 Elements for a Whiting and Midwater Trawl Cleanup Rule were reviewed by the Council at its March and November 2014 meeting.
 The proposed rule included the following with respect to vessels on Pacific whiting individual fish quota (IFQ) trips:

 - An allowance for prohibited and protected species to be retained until landing on “maximized retention” trips.

 - Disposition procedures for prohibited species landed at IFQ first receivers on “maximized retention” trips consistent with the groundfish and salmon fishery management plans (FMPs).